 Consumer Trends.
 Global Outlook.
 Innovation.
 Science & Technology.
 Retail.Learn more

-future-focused topics, and has been featured in news outlets including NPR, Time, Inc, Yahoo Singapore, WWD, Bloomberg, and CBS This Morning.
+Erica speaks to a wide range of global audiences about the macro trends that are shaping and impacting today’s landscape.
+She has spoken at TEDx and keynoted over 200 conferences around the world, including across Europe, Latin America and Asia.
+She has authored numerous industry white papers, and has been featured in news outlets including Forbes, NPR, Time, Inc, Wired, Bloomberg, and CBS This Morning.
 In 2020, she was named by Forbes as one of the world’s 50 Top Female Futurists.

 “[Erica’s] talk was a hit.
 It really had our attendees thinking about the many possibilities ahead, and the talk sent them off to their professional development sessions with “eyes wide open”.
 [She] had a great command of the content and the research-based information earned our audience’s respect and attention right from the start.
 It worked out splendidly!”